tyrro/tic-tac-toe-using-OpenGL/README.md

-# tic-tac-toe-using-OpenGL
+# Tic Tae Toe using OpenGL

-a 3X3 tic tac toe game implemented in C using freeGLUT as a library of utilities.
+a 3X3 Tic Tac Toe game implemented in C using freeGLUT as a library of utilities.